galaxyeagle/galaxyeagle.github.io/pages/literary/Rise-like-sun.md

 How fresh and pure and inspiring
 the faith this new dawn breathes !
-HOw gory was the umbral night:
+How gory was the umbral night:
 our heroes fell, our Sun dissolved,
 and demons seized the Earth
 in hellish thunders, senseless din.